Koukotsukan/CSGO-ReportBot/README.md

 # Account Setup

 Open the text document `setup.txt` paste your accounts in the username:password format, so you will run the command prompt node and run
-`node setup.js` and then your accounts will be set to sirystes-rbot (remembering that you must do setup every time you add a new accounts but you can do the process of adding manually if you just need to open `accounts.json`)
+`node setup.js` and then your accounts will be set to sirystes-rbot (remembering that you must do setup every time you add a new accounts but you can do the process of adding manually if you want, just need to open `accounts.json`)

 # Account Manager